 Propaganda: News and Newspapers

-Note this: It doesn’t seem to matter what certain protected businesses do, they know they can count on a bailout.
+It doesn’t seem to matter what certain protected businesses do, they know they can count on a bailout.
 For example: General Motors (GM).
-Like Ford, it produced millions upon millions of trash cars.
+Like certain other manufacturers, it produced millions upon millions of junk cars.
 It was willful in its disdain for the consumer.
 But it skated clear, dumped a bunch of obligations, and poked its ugly head up again, thanks to government.
 It is legally a different company, but with mostly the same old idiots at the helm, so what’s changed?